tigerwagh/SI-GuidedProject-599512-1697547378/README.md

 9)Click submit button, the probabilty of purchasing a car will be displayed.

 # Note
-When running the code in the terminal, make sure that the path of the folder is correctly mentiond.
+When running the code in the terminal, make sure that the path of the folder is correctly mentioned.